MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space.md

 ---
-title: A glossary of common terms in the Ethereum and crypto space
+title: A Glossary of Common Terms in the Ethereum and Crypto Space
 description: Getting Started
 priority: 60
 date_published: '2015-10-05'